Wat Phra Sing, Chiang Rai: Ubosot

 The ubosot was built in 1890.
-It was though to be built on the base of a former Lanna-era vihara.
+It was thought to be built on the base of a former Lanna-era vihara.
 It shares architectural styles with the ubosots of Wat Ngam Mueang and Wat Phra Kaew, Chiang Rai.
 It was possible that the same architect team designed all the three temples' ubosots.

 Phra Singh Luang (พระสิงห์หลวง) is the main Buddharupa in the ubosot, posing in Maravijaya attitude.
 It is 2.04-metre wide and 2.84-metre high.
 At the base is an inscription in Tai Tham script saying "kusalā dhammā akusalā dhammā abayakatā dhammā" which means "Dharma can be divided into three conditions; some are "kushala" (good-doing), some are "akushala" (bad-doing), and some are neither."

 The door panels were decorated by the Chiang Rai-based artist Thawan Duchanee.
 The four animals symbolise the four elements that exist in human body.

 Wihan Kaew

 Wihan Kaew (วิหารแก้ว; the glass vihara) was built in place of the former Hall of Phra Kaew Noi which was built in 1891 and demolished in 2008.
 The interior is decorated with murals depicting the legend of Phra Singh.

 Inside the Wihan Kaew enshrined the Buddharupa Phra Singh Noi ("the small[er] Phra Singh") which is 37 centimetre-wide and 66-centimetre high.
 It was relocated from Chiang Mai in 1843 by Khru Ba Pawon Panya, along with the citizens to rebuild Chiang Rai.